Guacamole

 Main Features

-Guacamole offers a range of features that make it an attractive solution for remote access.
+Guacamole offers a range of features that make it an attractive solution for remote access needs.
 Some of the key features include:

-• Multi-protocol support: Guacamole supports multiple protocols, including RDP, VNC, SSH, and Telnet.
+• Multi-protocol support: Guacamole supports multiple remote access protocols, including RDP, SSH, and VNC.

-• Encryption: Guacamole uses end-to-end encryption to ensure that all remote access sessions are secure and protected.
+• Encryption and security: Guacamole uses end-to-end encryption to ensure that all remote access sessions are secure and protected from unauthorized access.

 Installation Guide